Stateware/Dav3i/doc/BackEndArchitecture.md

 **JSON:** Javascript Object Notation is easy for humans to read and easy for computers to parse.
 It is just notation, so a format that is agreed upon between the front and back end so that data transfer is simplified.
 One of the team members had experience with JSON that he was able to pass on to the rest of the team.

-**Using 1 as the First Index for data:** SQL is indexed starting at one, so it would be a lot more work to shift all of the data we are pulling from the database than to eliminate the first index of PHP arrays.
+**Using 1 as the First Index for data:** SQL is indexed starting at one, so all requests from the front end must have one added